perftools/xhgui/README.md

 3. XHGui comes with a `.htaccess` file to enable the remaining rewrite rules.

-For nginx and fast-cgi, you can the following snippet as a start:
+For nginx and fast-cgi, you can use the following snippet as a start:

 ```nginx
 server {